jetify-com/devbox/docs/app/docs/guides/using_flakes.md

 title: Using Packages from Nix Flakes
 ---

 Devbox supports installing packages with [Nix Flakes](https://nixos.wiki/wiki/Flakes).
-While Nixpkgs is a great

 Devbox currently provides two ways to use Flakes to install packages in your project: